chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 1. Add the OpenSearch credentials to the applied config.

-    - If using Chef Managed Opensearch, then add the below config into `current_config.toml` (without any changes).
+    - If using Chef Managed Opensearch, add the config below into `current_config.toml` (without any changes).

         ```bash
         [global.v1.external.opensearch.auth.basic_auth]
             username = "admin"
             password = "admin"
+        ```

+    - In case `backup_config = "file_system"` had been provided in config.toml of Automate HA deployment, then please patch the below OpenSearch config from bastion before starting the restore.
+        - Create a .toml (say os_config.toml) file from **provision host** and copy the following template with the path to the repo.

+        ```sh
+        [path]
+        repo = "/mnt/automate_backups/elasticsearch"
+        ```

+      - Following command will add the configuration to the OpenSearch node.

+        ```sh
+        chef-automate config patch --opensearch <PATH TO OS_CONFIG.TOML>
         ```

     - If using AWS Managed services, then add the below config into `current_config.toml` (change this with your actual credentials)